 Amount is a flat-rate sum per month.
-2,690 EEK in 2005, 3,000 EEK in 2006, 3,600 EEK in 2007, 4,350 EEK in 2008-2010.
+3,000 EEK in 2006, 3,600 EEK in 2007, 4,350 EEK in 2008-2010.

 Monthly income from employment (taking into account the number of months in work) is set equal to minimum wage (proportional to hours worked) if the income from employment is less than minimum wage, but positive, and if working hours are less than or equal to 40 hours per week.
 We do not apply the minimum wage correction when a person earns more than a monthly minimum wage, but its hourly wage is still less than a minimum wage.

-Minimum wage condition affects 2,7% of people with positive labour earnings in 2005.
-On average it increases the monthly wage of those affected by 344 EEK.
+Minimum wage condition affects 2.1% of people with positive labour earnings in 2006.
+On average it increases the monthly wage of those affected by 515 EEK.